 For those seeking the comforts of staying in a hotel, Chile is a good place to be as several hotel chains such as Hyatt, Marriott, Sheraton, Ritz, and Holiday Inn operate here.
 But don’t worry if you’re a backpacker as hostels are also abundant throughout the country.
 Mountain ski centers are also popular in Chile, including the world-renowned Portillo, “Valle Nevado”, and the “Termas de Chillan” resorts and hot springs.

-In the Eastern side of the Andes lies the Torres del Paine National Park in Region XII.
+On the Eastern side of the Andes lies the Torres del Paine National Park in Region XII.
 Here you’ll see three granite towers rising from the Patagonian steppe.
-In addition, the park has picturesque valleys, lakes and forests so don’t forget to bring your cameras with you.
+Also, the park has picturesque valleys, lakes and forests so don’t forget to bring your cameras with you.

 Never to be missed in your itinerary is the Valle de la Luna.
 It’s where the beautiful Andes mountain ranges meet the majestic Atacama Desert.
 The best time to come here is during sunrise or sunset where a mixture of colors decorates the sky.
 If you’re the adventurer type, then take yourself to the cone-shaped, snow-covered Villarrica Volcano.
 Hike through the active volcano and when you reach the summit, make sure to take a peek into the crater’s lava lake.